newrelic/release-toolkit/README.md

       commit: a72b98709dfa0d28cf7c73020f3dede670f7a37f
 ```

-Additionally to the fields listed above, there's a fourth boolean field called `is-held`.
+In addition to the fields listed above, there's a fourth boolean field called `is-held`.
 Purpose and behavior of this field is explained in the advanced section of this manual.

 This `generate-yaml` command will extract this changes and notes from 3 different sources: